 Congenital cholesteatomas are identical to epidermoid cysts, differing only in name and location.

-Unsurprisingly congenital cholesteatomas have imaging characteristics similar to those of epidermoid cysts
+Unsurprisingly, congenital cholesteatomas have imaging characteristics similar to those of epidermoid cysts.

 MRI shows sharply demarcated margins with smooth bony erosions.

-- T1: low signal
+T1: low signal

-- high signal (usually slightly brighter than CSF)
+high signal (usually slightly brighter than CSF)

-- usually will not attenuate on FLAIR imaging, however partial or heterogeneous attenuation may occur.
-This is in contrast to cholesterol granulomas which never attenuate
+usually will not attenuate on FLAIR imaging, however partial or heterogeneous attenuation may occur; this is in contrast to cholesterol granulomas which never attenuate

-- T1 C+ (Gd): no enhancement of the mass itself; thin linear enhancement confined to the margins may be seen
+T1 C+ (Gd): no enhancement of the mass itself; thin linear enhancement confined to the margins may be seen

-A white epidermoid variant is also recognised in bone, in which case it becomes indistinguishable from a cholesterol granuloma, as both are bright on both T1 and T2 due to the high cholesterol component.
+A white epidermoid variant is also recognized in bone, in which case it becomes indistinguishable from a cholesterol granuloma, as both are bright on both T1 and T2 due to the high cholesterol component.